Can't Play HEVC Videos Taken with iPhone? Convert iPhone HEVC to H.264

 Samsung Exynos 5 Octa 5430 SoCs or newer

 Apple A8 SoCs or newer

 Some MediaTek SoCs from mid-2014 onwards

-4) Top 5 media players for Windows (10) to play HEVC files
+4. Top 5 media players that can play HEVC files

 5KPlayer, VLC, Movies & TV App on Windows 10, Kodi (version 14 or newer), Plex Media Player.